Solving the Offline and Online Min-Max Problem of Non-smooth Submodular-Concave Functions: A Zeroth-Order Approach: Extra Numerical Examples and Explanations

 where we denote $d(B,C) = \sum_{k\in B,\;j\in C} d(k,j)$ for any two sets $B$, $C$.
 Here we consider $50\times50$ images as set $V$ , i.e., $p=2500.$ For this case, we convert the image into a graph, where each pixel is a node, edges connect 4 neighbours and edge weights measure similarity, i.e.,

 Here, $I_j$ and $x_j$ are the intensity and location of a pixel $j$, respectively, and $\sigma_x,\sigma_I\in \R_{>0}$ denote weighting parameters.
 For the following experiments, the parameters $\sigma_x=1$ and $\sigma_I=20$ are used.
 Above cost function is shown to be a submodular function in \citep[Sec.~6]{bach2013learning}.
 Pixels with similar intensities have large $d(k,j),$ discouraging cuts between them.
 The weight between two pixels is a decreasing function of their distance in the image and the difference of pixel intensities.
 As mentioned this problem is semi-supervised.
-Thus, we have seed pixels $s\in S,$ where $S$ is the set of seeds.
-The segmentation is obtained by minimising the cost function regarding the labelling constraints.
+Thus, we have seed pixels $s\in \mathcal{S},$ where $\mathcal{S}$ is the set of seeds (we reserve $S$ for the set variable of \eqref{mainp}) The segmentation is obtained by minimising the cost function regarding the labelling constraints.

 Next, we extend the above problem to the adversarial semi-supervised image segmentation, which can be formulated and solved through a min-max problem.
 As mentioned above, the minimisation problem is constrained to the labels for the given seeds.
-In the adversarial setting, we introduce the adversary vector $y\in\R^{|S|},$ where $y_s\in[0,1]$ and $\sum_{s\in S} y_s \leq \rho.$ Then, vectors $y$ can be viewed as trust weights of the given seeds, $y_s=1$ means a fully trusted seed, $y_s=0$ means an ignored seed and $\rho$ indicates the maximum number of seeds that can be trusted.
+In the adversarial setting, we introduce the adversary vector $y\in\R^{|\mathcal{S}|},$ where $y_s\in[0,1]$ and $\sum_{s\in \mathcal{S}} y_s \leq \rho.$ Then, vectors $y$ can be viewed as enforcement trust weights of the given seeds, $y_s=1$ means a fully trusted seed for correction, $y_s=0$ means an ignored seed and $\rho$ indicates the maximum number of seeds that can be trusted for correction.
 Thus, a lower $\rho$ means more uncertainty in the given seeds.
+Since the adversary maximises the objective, it selectively enforces the constraints of misclassified seeds, penalising the learner most.
 The learner selects the subset $A\subset V$ to minimise the overall cost, while the adversary maximises it.
 The resulting adversarial optimisation problem is

 where $\ell_s \in \{0,1\}$ denotes the prescribed label of seed $s$, $\mathbf{1}_{A}(s)$ is the indicator of membership of $s$ in $A$, and $\lambda>0$ is a penalty parameter weighting the influence of the seed constraints.
 We solve this minimax problem using Algorithm~\ref{alg:ZOEG}.
 In our numerical experiments, we consider synthetic $50\times50$ noisy grayscale images consisting of two segments.
 A total of $20$ foreground seeds and $20$ background seeds are sampled uniformly at random from the corresponding regions.
 We choose $\lambda=5,$ $h_1=h_2=10^{-3},$ $\mu=10^{-5},$ and $t_k=t=20.$